cludden/sails-must/README.md

 };
 ```

-#### Helpers
+### Helpers
 Helpers are simply chainable properties that return the same `must` policy provider.
 They exist to make your policy definitions easier to read.
 When called as a function, they are able to accept arguments that will be passed to your factories during the build phase.
-In the following example, `be` and `to` are helpers, while `able` is the factory.
+In the following example, `be` and `to` are helpers, while `able` is the factory:
 `must().be.able.to('approve', 'users').build()`

 In this example, `love` could be a modifier or a helper, `to` is a helper, and `eat` is a factory: